husa45/keyboard-logger-for-ethical-hacking/README.md

 ```
 pip3 install -r requirements.txt
 ```

 ## Linux support :
-Now , if you are in a linux machine ,then this key logger supports key logging and clipboard capture , with the ability to cleat the clipboard every time it is captured , to avoid recapturing previuosly captured stuff <br/>
+Now , if you are in a linux machine ,then this key logger supports key logging and clipboard capture , with the ability to clean the clipboard every time it is captured , to avoid recapturing previuosly captured stuff. <br/>

-If you want to use the script in  an editor , make sure to press 'esc' when you finish , as this is the way to break out of the key logger thread .
+If you want to use the script in  an editor , make sure to press 'esc' when you finish , as this is the way to break out of the key logger thread.

 This tool will automatically log the results to a file in the current working directory ,unless specified elsewhere .